clmatherson/ETL_Project/README.md

 # T: Transform
-Following the next step of ETL to start cleaning the Fbref data to prepare it for our own database.
+Started cleaning the Fbref data to prepare it for our own database.
 -    Renamed columns to make column headers clearer.
 -    Cleaned up the two player columns by dropping the first player column and taking the unnecessary lettering out of the second column.
        - Chose the second column because it did not have language specific lettering such as accent marks